LleidaHack/hackathon-discordbot/README.md

 DISCORD_DB_PATH={The bot database path on firebase}
 ```

-> **Execution**
+> **4. Execution**

-To execute it, you have to run the bot.py python file.
-A way to do it is using the following command:\
+In order to execute it, you have to run the bot.py python file.
+A way to do it is using the following command:
 ```
 python3 bot.py
 ```